r-koubou/vscode-ksp/README.md

 ## Syntax check and script copy to clipboard **(NEW)**

-If `F7` key pressed and your script has no problem, script will copy to clip board.
+If `F7` key pressed and your script has no problem, your script will copy to clip board.

 or run from command palette.